University of Agder, South Norway

 • Ability to analyse language and literature in different historical and cultural contexts

-• In-depth knowledge of the discipline of your specialization, its history and its traditions
+• In-depth knowledge of the discipline of your specialisation, its history and its traditions

 • In-depth knowledge of language, its structure, acquisition, development and functions